CK1412/note_app_flutter_sqflite_provider/README.md

 - meet some errors on performance related async/await, query sqlite
 - and there are some more problems

 Finally after a while looking for a fix, I finished this application.
-I tried to optimize the lines of code to the best of my ability (at the time of project implementation), but of course there will be errors or inadequacies.
-Looking forward to receiving your valuable contributions.
+I tried to optimize the lines of code to the best of my ability (at the time of project implementation).
+To make it better, I look forward to receiving your contributions.

 **_Don't hesitate to give this project 1 🌟 if you like it.
 Thank you_**